Mrassimo/LinoleicAcidML/tasks.md

 * **[X] Identified AIHW data sources lack historical depth for 1980+ analysis.**
 * **[X] Switched Dementia/CVD outcomes to ABS CoD (Mortality) and IHME GBD (Prevalence/Incidence).**
 * **[X] Fixed AIHW time series data processing for sheets S3.3 and S3.5 to properly extract historical dementia mortality data.**
+* **[X] Implemented strict year validation (2009-2022 only) for AIHW data to prevent invalid years from appearing in processed datasets.**
+* **[X] Refined AIHW data extraction to focus on the most relevant sheets: S2.4 for dementia prevalence (2010-2025), S3.5 for dementia mortality (2009-2022), and Table 11 for CVD mortality with complete data from 1980-2022.**
+* **[X] Fixed critical issue with Total Supply Calculation to properly use the Grand Total values from FAOSTAT instead of summing across all individual food items.**
 * (Previous items related to methodology adjustments, LA imputation etc. remain relevant)